-- The exam (75%), that consists of a series of theoretical questions (60%) and numerical problems (40%), which deal with the basic concepts taught in class.
-In order to average between the Theory and Problems parts of the final exam, the grade obtained in each of the parts must be greater than or equal to 4 over 10.
-The exam will be the same for all groups. - Continuous assessment (25%) comprising short exams conducted throughout the academic year in the form of multiple choice tests or short answers, the assessment of group tutoring sessions, by performing and/or delivery of exercises and questions and continuous assessment of each student based on the participation and degree of involvement in the teaching-learning process.
+The exam (75%), that consists of a series of theoretical questions and numerical problems, which deal with the basic concepts taught in class.
+The exam will be the same for all groups.

+Continuous assessment (25%) comprising short exams conducted throughout the academic year in the form of multiple choice tests or short answers, the assessment of group tutoring sessions, by performing and/or delivery of exercises and questions and continuous assessment of each student based on the participation and degree of involvement in the teaching-learning process.
 Only in exceptional cases and within the time limit set by the teachers, the continuous evaluation may be waived.

-The grade of the written exam must be equal to or greater than 4.0 over 10 in order to do average with the grade from continuous assessment.
+The grade of the written exam must be equal to or greater than 4.5 over 10 in order to do average with the grade from continuous assessment.
 The minimum overall grade to pass the subject is 5.0 over 10.